tobgu/peds/experience_report.md

 is used as key.
 That would allow it to be implemented efficiently based on knowledge that is simply not available to peds.

-For this to happen with a generic-like some kind of constraint on the generic type would have to be expressed.
+For this to happen with a generic-like collection, some kind of constraint on the generic type would have to be expressed.

+### API Documentation
+I was choosing between creating documentation for the generic types (with the non-standard generic names) or for the concrete, generated, implementations.
+None of them are really good.
+The generic names will never be referred from the user, the concrete types will often be quite different from each other.
+In the end I choose to generated docs for both as seen here: https://github.com/tobgu/peds#godoc.

+Documentation for APIs taking `interface{}` as parameter is also a bit tricky.
+Since the empty interface doesn't say anything the types won't tell anything.
+This means that the docs have to be more extensive (and people may actually have to read them).

 ### Concluding thoughts
 To support the peds use case in Go two things are needed from a